-Soy contains many anti-nutrients that inhibits your cat’s body from digesting nutrients from the other foods she eats.
+Soy contains many anti-nutrients that inhibit your cat’s body from digesting nutrients from the other foods she eats.

 Soy is a bad ingredient for cats, particularly soy manufactured in factories in the US, where soy bean protein is used to create other products, compared to Asia, where soy is typically fermented, which makes it much better for the body.

 This recipe includes added color.
-There is no reason for a cat food to be colored, except to make it appeal to cat parents.
+There is no reason for cat food to be colored except to make it appeal to cat parents.
 Your cat does not care what color her food is.

-Since it is 100% marketing gimmick, it is unnecessary, and usually the sign of a cheap cat food.
+Since it is 100% marketing gimmick, it is unnecessary and usually a sign of cheap cat food.

-Many coloring options, such as caramel, are potential carcinogens, or otherwise potentially harmful for your cat.
+Many coloring options, such as caramel, are potential carcinogens or otherwise potentially harmful to your cat.